BolivarTech/rust-embedded-template/README.md

 This project provides a minimal template for starting a `#![no_std]` Rust embedded application.
 It is designed to be a starting point for bare-metal or embedded development without the Rust standard library.

+On this template you can incorporate and use standard embedded libraries like `embedded-hal`, `cortex-m`, and `cortex-m-rt` and include external C/C++ source files if needed and use it with the Foreign Function Interface (FFI).

 ## Directory and Files Structures

 ├── cpp_src/&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;# Optional C/C++ source files (if needed)